Xaque8787/m3uparser/README.md

 - **movies**: Movies with release years.
 - **live-tv**: Live TV streams.
 - **unsorted**: Streams that do not fit into the above categories.

+Key=Value pairs are made from each item in the EXTINF line.
+The values are then used to determine stream type, extract relavent information, and finally clean out unwanted values to then make the end resulting .strm libraries.

 ## Examples and Explanations